The Twin Miracle

 The Twin Miracle, also called the Miracle at Savatthi (Pali), or the Miracle at Śrāvastī (Sanskrit), is one of the miracles of Gautama Buddha.
 There are two major versions of the story that vary in some details.
-The Pali account of the miracle can be found in the Dhammapadattakatha and the Sanskrit version in the Pratiharya-sutra.
+The Pali account of the miracle can be found in the Dhammapadattakatha and the Sanskrit version of the Miracle Month in the Pratiharya-sutra.
 Buddhists believe it was performed seven years after the Buddha's enlightenment, in the ancient Indian city of Savatthi.
+Tibetan Buddhists celebrate this event with Chotrul Duchen.

-According to Buddhist texts, during the miracle the Buddha emitted fire from the top half of his body and water from the bottom half of his body simultaneously, before alternating them and then expanding them to illuminate the cosmos.
+According to Buddhist texts, during the twin miracle the Buddha emitted fire from the top half of his body and water from the bottom half of his body simultaneously, before alternating them and then expanding them to illuminate the cosmos.
 The miracle was performed during a miracle contest between Gautama Buddha and six rival religious teachers.
 In the Sanskrit Buddhist tradition, it is considered one of the Ten Indispensable Acts that all Buddhas are to perform during their lives, and one of the "Thirty Great Acts" in the Pali commentarial tradition.
 The miracle itself is said to have been performed twice, with the Buddha performing it once at his home town of Kapilavastu before performing the main miracle at Savatthi.
 It is considered to have been Gautama Buddha's greatest miracle and something that can only be performed by fully enlightened Buddhas.